 A significant change occurred, however, and with the establishment of the Waitangi Tribunal in 1975.
-Initially criticised due to the fact that it could only make nonbinding recommendations, the Tribunal did at least provide a forum through which Treaty related concerns could be raised - outside of the courts and in a way that provided greater flexibility in terms of how the Treaty could be interpreted.
-The Act under which the Tribunal was formed states that both versions of the Treaty should be regarded equally and when considering claims brought to it.
-Additionally, the Tribunal focuses on the "principles" or "spirit" of the Treaty as opposed to the actual text.11
+Initially criticised due to the fact that it could only make non-binding recommendations, the Tribunal did at least provide a forum through which Treaty related concerns could be raised - outside of the courts and in a way that provided greater flexibility in terms of how the Treaty could be interpreted.
+To this end the Waitangi Tribunal is not a court, but a commission of inquiry.
+While its hearings are based on a format which mirrors courtroom procedure and process (complete with judges and lawyers), unlike a court, the rulings are not binding on the crown - they may in fact choose not to accept the tribunals findings or only partly implement what recommendations are made.